 IoT hub has the ability to speed up the IoT deployment by registering and provisioning devices with zero-touch in a secure and scalable way.
 All the devices compatible with IoT hub have the support of IoT Hub Device Provisioning Service.

 It provides data analysis in motion.
-This service is used in IoT Suite for detecting events, processing incoming telemetry and performing aggregation.
+This service is used for detecting events, processing incoming telemetry and performing aggregation.
 It is also used for processing informational messages containing command responses and metadata.
 The solutions leverage it for processing messages from devices and for delivering them to other services.

 These provide data storage abilities.
 Blob storage is used by preconfigured solutions for storing telemetry and making it available for analysis.
 Cosmos DB is used for storing device metadata and for enabling device management abilities in solutions.

 7. Azure Web Apps and Microsoft Power BI

 These provide data visualization abilities.
 You can build interactive dashboards with Power BI.

 If you are looking to jumpstart your first IoT project with Microsoft, all you need is an Azure subscription.
 There is no need of any new hardware of software because it is a SaaS solution.